 The sales funnel is a simple way to describe the process and steps that a firm uses to guide its customers through the buying process.
 If you can imagine it as a cone which prospects enter, and come out as a customer.

-Or also referred to as SQL, is a potential prospect which was selected first through marketing strategies.
+This is a potential prospect which was selected first through marketing strategies.

 This is a sales model that is designed to generate the most revenue but with a low selling price.